blove239/thetypingtest/README.md

 # Typing Test

 A typing test created with React.
-This is my first React project, and I learned a lot about React on the way.
+This was my first React project.

 ## Installation